ilya0/RaVR_private/README.md

 * Time management.
 * Error driven development
 * Learning what works in the augmented world
-* Working with a diverse group of indviduals
+* Working with a diverse group of individuals